cyber-carpentry/group1-machine-learning-project/README.md

 #### 1) Reproducing basic neural network models for mnist and fashion-mnist

-mnist: `docker push ekincanufuktepe/mnist-reproducability`
+MNIST: `docker push ekincanufuktepe/mnist-reproducability`

-fashion-mnist: `docker push ekincanufuktepe/fashion-mnist-reproducability`
+Fashion-MNIST: `docker push ekincanufuktepe/fashion-mnist-reproducability`

 These two docker images will build containers that provide basic trained neural network models for the MNIST and Fashion-MNIST dataset, respectively.
 The MNIST model is set to run using 1 epoch and the RMS optimization scheme.
 The Fashion-MNIST model is set to run using 4 epochs and the X optimization scheme.
 Sample output is provided in each of the docker containers, which a new user can use to determine if the model builds have run successfully.

 #### 2) Modifying basic neural network models for mnist and fashion-mnist

-mnist: `docker push ekincanufuktepe/mnist-reusability`
+MNIST: `docker push ekincanufuktepe/mnist-reusability`

-fashion-mnist: `docker push ekincanufuktepe/fashion-mnist-reusability`
+Fashion-MNIST: `docker push ekincanufuktepe/fashion-mnist-reusability`

 These two docker images will build containers that provide basic trained neural network models for the MNIST and Fashion-MNIST dataset, respectively, that can be adjusted based on user input.
 Users can change the number of epochs and/or the optimization scheme for each model to try and improve reliability and reduce loss.

 #### 3) Reusability of datasets **

-fashion-mnist: <image> -- in progress
+Fashion-MNIST: <image> -- in progress

 This docker image builds, runs and saves a model that has been trained and tuned using the Fashion-MNIST dataset.
 Users can import new images and process them using X python script, which will resize and recolor them for model processing, as well as run in through the saved model and provide a prediction for what it thinks the item contains according to the original ten classes.